 Identify how you can use digital technologies to support and facilitate your partnerships.
 This may mean providing parents and whānau with support to access and use the technologies.

 Holy Cross School is a multicultural community.
 Kathy Moy-Low explains how they engaged with their community while building e-learning opportunities.
-One of their initiatives is after school parent technology sessions, run once a month.
+One of their initiatives is after-school parent technology sessions, which run once a month.
 In this video clip, parents explain why they go to the classes – the benefits for their own learning with technology, and how they can engage more with their children's learning.

 Providing professional learning and development (PLD) for staff is an important aspect of influencing cultural responsiveness.
 To support staff to successfully develop culturally responsive practices, leaders need to know: